cv-sys/upscale/README.md

 ## License

-Upscale is licensed under the Apache 2.0 license.
+Upscale is licensed under the AGPL license.
 If you enjoy this project, please Star us on GitHub and Like our Hugging Face Space.